mbsillah/wdi-project-2/README.md

 # General Assembly Project 2: Georgia Ultimate Marvel vs Capcom 3 Player Database
 ## Overview

-I have created a simple game of blackjack.
-It uses many functions to handle the core game mechanics.
-The event handlers (buttons) call the approriate functions for each phase of the game.
+I've played Marvel vs Capcom 3 since it came out in 2011, and I've always wanted a database of players to follow.
+This database allows the user to add players and pick there main characters for every fan of the scene to view.

 **Live Site:** <https://aqueous-inlet-61260.herokuapp.com/>